How Heavy Is 2 Kilograms? Understanding Weight and Mass

 -

 While we often use weight and mass interchangeably in everyday conversation, especially when dealing with scales, technically, a scale measuring in kilograms is actually measuring mass.
 It's calibrated to provide a mass measurement based on the earth's gravitational pull.
-However, for practical purposes, in many contexts, the terms are used almost synonymously.
+That said, for practical purposes, in many contexts, the terms are used almost synonymously.

 How Heavy is 2 Kilograms?
 A Practical Perspective